Allium/WithoutHeadOrFoot/_posts/2016-07-02-Genetically-Engineered-Straw.md

 		</p>
 		<br>
 		<p>
-		Even if Greenpeace itself is occasionally given to such language (and in fact in their written reports are for the most part rather more sober), it seems fair to hold the establishment to higher standards of discourse than radical elements who struggle against it.
+		Admittedly Greenpeace is occasionally given to such language (though their written reports are for the most part surprisingly sober).
+But it seems fair to hold the establishment to higher standards of discourse than radical elements who struggle against it.
 		</p>
 	</div>
 </div>